oVirt/ovirt-site/source/feature/direct-lun.html.md

 This object will be called a **vDisk**.

-A vDisk represents the time evolution of a VM disk and extra Engine data.
+A vDisk represents the time evolution of a VM or floating disk and extra Engine data.

 It's started from a *single* block device returned by getDeviceList (or equivalent function).